blueelephant48/Elise_2025/navigation/about.md

 permalink: /about/
 ---

-Hello, there!
+### Hello, there!
 My name is Elise!
 Here are some (not so) interesting facts about me!

+- My favorite color is blue

+- I really like elephants

 - I have played the flute since 5th grade